Gilbert Lewis and the Lewis Dot Structure

 - Electrons: Negatively charged particles that orbit the nucleus of an atom.

-- Lewis Dot: A dot that represents an electron pair in a Lewis dot structure.
+- Lewis Dot: A dot that represents a valence electron in a Lewis dot structure.

-- Valence Electrons: The electrons in the outermost shell of an atom.
+- Valence Electrons: The electrons in the outermost shell of an atom; these are the electrons involved in chemical bonding.

-- Octet Rule: Atoms tend to gain or lose electrons until they have eight valence electrons, except for hydrogen and helium that only need two.
+- Octet Rule: Atoms tend to gain, lose, or share electrons until they have eight valence electrons, achieving a stable electron configuration similar to a noble gas.
+Exceptions exist, particularly for hydrogen and helium, which only need two electrons (a duet) for stability.

-To draw a Lewis dot structure, follow these steps:
+To draw a Lewis dot structure, you need a periodic table and writing utensils.
+Follow these steps:

-- Write the chemical symbol for the element.
+- Write the chemical symbol for each atom in the molecule.

-- Count the number of valence electrons for the element.
+- Count the total number of valence electrons for all atoms in the molecule.

-- Place the valence electrons as dots around the chemical symbol, two dots per electron pair.
+- Place the valence electrons as dots around each chemical symbol, with a maximum of two dots per side (representing an electron pair).
+Start by placing single dots around each atom until all valence electrons are used.

 Applications